Skip to content

 POLICY_HASH_MISMATCH Policy hash does not match authorized policy

-RAIL_MISMATCH Settlement rail differs from authorization
+RAIL_MISMATCH Payment rail differs from authorization

-ASSET_MISMATCH Settlement asset differs from authorization
+ASSET_MISMATCH Payment asset differs from authorization

-DESTINATION_MISMATCH Settlement destination differs from authorization
+DESTINATION_MISMATCH Payment destination differs from authorization

-AMOUNT_EXCEEDED Settlement amount exceeds authorized limit
+AMOUNT_EXCEEDED Payment amount exceeds authorized limit

-TX_REPLAYED settlement transaction identifier has already been consumed
+TX_REPLAYED Settlement transaction identifier has already been consumed

 SCOPE_UNSUPPORTED Authorization scope is not supported by the verifier